To discuss transportation, we must agree on what the goals of a transport system are

 Meet the traveller's goals as they are human goals

 The primary goal of any transportation system is to give satisfactory transportation to the people.
-While other goals may alter how this is done, it should never be forgotten that this is the prime purpose.
-Give the people what they want unless there is a strong reason otherwise.
+While other goals may alter how this is done, it should never be forgotten that this is the prime purpose, to be accountable to the people.
+Give the people what they want unless there is a compelling reason otherwise.

 Optimal infrastructure use